 Toenail fungus infection is far from a harmful condition.
 However, it is an issue that can be really annoying.
 Most patients require a lot of time to handle it, and when using regular drugs, there is a high chance of encountering serious side effects.

-Here are some of the main things you need to know about toenail fungus infections and whether or not they’re infectious.
+Here are five of the main things you need to know about toenail fungus infections and whether or not they’re infectious.

 Unlike popular opinion, it is relatively hard for the toenail fungus to infest other areas of your body.
 If it does, it will affect the other toenails.
 So, why does it attack toenails?
 Fungus thrives in humid environments, and the bottom of your nails is an ideal environment for it.
 Fungus, in general, can be troublesome, but when we're talking about toenail fungus, it is more of a cosmetic issue.
 Still, that doesn't mean you shouldn't address the problem.
 If you leave it be for a while, there is an increased chance that your other toenails will be affected, which will prolong the treatment period once you decide to start doing it.